aci-ref/facilitation_best_practices/definitions.md

 	provider and team of staff.
-Because the ACI-REF program includes Facilitators who are most-closely associated with centralized research computing service providers, many of the examples in the Facilitation Best Practices documentation are explained within the context of common approaches for supporting research computing on campuses.
+Because the ACI-REF program includes Facilitators who are most-closely associated with centralized research computing service providers, many of the examples in the Facilitation Leading Practices documentation are explained within the context of common approaches for supporting research computing on campuses.

 outreach
 : activities that promote awareness of ACI resources, service providers, and/or systems to encourage interest in pursuing them.
-(See *Outreach* for more details and examples.)
+(See *[Outreach](../activities/02-outreach)* for more details and examples.)

 engagement